 Arts, Humanities, and Social Sciences (AHSS) Community

-The Arts, Humanities, and Social Sciences Community is comprised of first-year students within this college* living together and taking the same section of University 189.** Students will also have weekly interaction with faculty on their floor presenting on a variety of topics.
-From photojournalism to career development, students will be exposed to a variety of opportunities to enhance their academic work and to provide career options upon graduation.
-The Arts, Humanities, and Social Science community is located on floors 4 and 5 of Thompson Hall .
+The Arts, Humanities, and Soial Sciences Community provides opportunities for first-year students within this college to connect, learn, and grow together.
+Students will participate in a one credit course each semester as a cohort allowing them opportunities to learn from each other inside and out of the classroom.
+From photojournalism to career development, students will be exposed to a wide variety of opportunities to enhance their academic work and to provide career options upon graduation.
+The Arts, Humanities, and Social Sciences Community is located on 4th and 5th floors of Thompson Hall .

 "I really love that many people within this community have similar interests and goals.
 Having a major that falls under the categories of the Arts, Humanities, and Social Sciences allow us to really bond with people who are similar to us."

 -Madeline, Vocal Music Education

 What’s Happening in the AHSS Community: